Languages

 Curriculum in Year 8

-All students in Y8 study Spanish and some students will also start to learn French.
+All students in Y8 study Spanish and some students (Z band) will also start to learn French.

-Our wish is for students to learn a language through a range of interesting and motivating contexts with each unit having a clear intent.
-Examples of topics covered in Y8 include: My Mind My Body; Holidays and Cinema (Spanish) and All About Me and My Interests (French).
+Our wish is for students to learn a language through a range of interesting and motivating contexts with each unit having clear intent and key component knowledge.
+Examples of topics covered in Y8 in French include: My Friends and The World Around Me.
+Whilst in Spanish students cover: My Mind My Body (Sport); School; Celebrations and Music.
 The KS3 curriculum in languages has been carefully considered and devised based on the requirements of the National Curriculum and so that grammar and vocabulary are sequenced according to prior learning.
-Students are given the ability to master and retrieve key concepts at every stage of their journey.
+Students are given the ability to master and recall key components at every stage of their journey.
 New language is introduced and old language recycled in chunks via the use of sentence builders.
+Formative assessment takes place regularly.
 Elements of Hispanic and Francophone culture are explored and discussed throughout the year.
 There is an emphasis on understanding and celebrating differences within cultures and Spanish and French speaking countries.

 Overview |